pudly/schmopera-hugo/content/articles/agrippina-and-the-elephants-in-the-room.md

 Joyce DiDonta, the reigning Handelian star of her generation, owns the title role for the foreseeable future.
 The mezzo soprano is all-out wonderful, sometimes wildly so in a part that demands acute comic antics and dramatic turns on top of virtuoso singing.
 Her claim to the part rests not only with her performances on the stages of the MET and the Royal Opera but in a new and highly touted [Warner Classics recording](https://joycedidonato.com/recordings/handel-agrippina/).

 Unleashing her flawless technique at the MET, DiDonato navigates the thrill rides that are her arias with boundless assurance.
 It’s as if Agrippina’s penchant for the boozy sashay, lusty asides and treacherous posturing propel her singing.
 Film buffs will be reminded of the great Norma Shearer who in a series of pre-code films parlayed sex, an independent attitude and high spirits to triumphant ends.

+> DiDonato’s technique continues to reign on the recording.

 But constant uncertainty haunts Agrippina.
 At least she’s aware of her actions.
 That we find ourselves liking this women despite her unrelenting perfidy shows just how well she manages her affairs not to mention the local news cycle.
 Her single- mindedness is enviable.
 DiDonato’s stirring rendition of “Pensieri, voi mi tormentate” in Act II is equal parts torment, frustration and determination.
 It is her eleven o’clock number— the MET is on Broadway after all— and we are in the palm of her hand.